Shubhang-Sagar-Shukla/Demo/README.md

 # demo
 This is my first Git repository.
 <br>
-Author - Shubhang Sagar Shukla
+Author - Shubhang Sagar Shukla(Emperor of the sea)